The root knot nematode injures cotton roots, allowing entry for Fusarium, which spreads through the vascular system of the plant.

-The seedling disease complex that includes Pythium (damping off), Rhizoctonia (soreshin), Thielaviopsis (black root rot) and Fusarium wilt/root knot nematode represents the most common diseases found across the Cotton Belt.
+The seedling disease complex that includes Pythium (damping off), Rhizoctonia (soreshin), Thielaviopsis (black root rot) and Fusarium wilt represents the most common diseases found across the Cotton Belt.
 Fungicide seed treatments provide economical risk insurance and protection against these and other cotton diseases.

 Also, consider using a seed treatment that includes an insecticide/nematicide for added pest protection.
 Seed treatments can help enhance seed vigor, increase stands, and control diseases to result in increased yield.